one-chain-labs/onechain/external-crates/move/documentation/book/src/unit-testing.md

 #### Passing specific tests to run

-You can run a specific test, or a set of tests with `sui move test <str>`.
+You can run a specific test, or a set of tests with `one move test <str>`.
 This will only run tests whose fully qualified name contains `<str>`.
 For example if we wanted to only run tests with `"non_zero"` in their name:

 ```
-$ sui move test non_zero
+$ one move test non_zero
 INCLUDING DEPENDENCY Sui
 INCLUDING DEPENDENCY MoveStdlib
 BUILDING test_example